BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_1_Verifying_Your_Bitcoin_Setup.md

 ## Run Bitcoind

-You'll be accessing the Bitcoin network with the `bitcoin-cli` command.
-However, bitcoind _must_ be running to use bitcoin-cli, as the bitcoin-cli sends JSON-RPC commands to the bitcoind.
+You'll begin your exploration of the Bitcoin network with the `bitcoin-cli` command.
+However, bitcoind _must_ be running to use bitcoin-cli, as bitcoin-cli sends JSON-RPC commands to the bitcoind.
 If you used our standard setup, bitcoind should already be up and running.
 You can double check by looking at the process table.
 ```
 $ ps auxww | grep bitcoind
 user1    29360 11.5 39.6 2676812 1601416 ?
 SLsl Feb23 163:42 /usr/local/bin/bitcoind -daemon